KamitaniLab/BHscore/README.md

 # Brain Hierarchy Score

-This repository contains data and scripts to repproduce the results from the paper ... by Soma Nonaka, Kei Majima, Shuntaro C. Aoki, and Yukiyasu Kamitani.
+This repository contains data and scripts to repproduce the results from [Nonaka, Majima, Aoki, and Kamitani (2020) Brain hierarchy score: Which deep neural networks are hierarchically brain-like?](https://www.biorxiv.org/content/10.1101/2020.07.22.216713).

 ## Requirements
 * BdPy (pip install bdpy)